Sereno Edwards Bishop: Ministry and teaching profession

 The Salvadorian ship Dolores Ugarte docked in Honolulu in August 1870 with several hundred Chinese coolie laborers, either indentured or slave labor, locked in the cramped ship's hold.
 Forty-two of the most seriously ill were taken off and abandoned, apparently by the ship's captain who saw no profit in taking them further.
 News of the incident created a controversy in Hawaii, not the least of which was a letter Bishop wrote to the Pacific Commercial Advertiser, taking his fellow Christians to task for their seemingly lack of reactions, "Where is your public sentiment, your indignation meetings?
 Your resistless popular wrath?"
 The Hawaiian Gazette rebutted the controversy, and Bishop in particular, while defending the captain.

 On Sunday night, February 19, 1871, an earthquake occurred off the island of Lanai.
-According to the Environmental Center at the University of Hawaii, it was felt as far south as the island of Hawaii and as far north as Niihau.
+According to the Environmental Center at the University of Hawaiʻi, it was felt as far south as the island of Hawaii and as far north as Niihau.
 Bishop was living in a house provided for the principal of Lahainaluna High School, and reported that his house was destroyed in the shaking.
 He put the time at 10:15 p.m.
-Although the Ricter Scale did not exist in 1871, the UH Environmental Center estimated in 1985 that the quake was the equivalent of a 7.0 on that scale.
+Scientists at the center in 1985 estimated that the quake had a magnitude of 7.0 on the Richter scale (although the scale was not yet developed).
 His house was one of several that the government assessed as so badly damaged that it was easier to build a new one.